 The Annapurna Circuit is a well marked and maintained trekking route that is easy to follow.
 It passes through numerous small villages along its length, giving hikers plenty of options to grab a bite to eat, relax with a drink, or find accommodations for the night.
 Tea houses are plentiful and small restaurants and shops are not uncommon either.

 One of the reasons why the Annapurna Circuit is much-loved by trekkers is that it seems to only get better with each passing day.
-The beautiful and dramatic scenery can be incredibly breathtaking, and just when you think it can't get any better, the views are completely surpassed by even better ones the following day.
-If you're looking for a hike that will provide plenty of sights to see, it's difficult to surpass this one.
+The beautiful and dramatic scenery can be incredibly breathtaking, and just when you think it can't get any better, the next day completely surpasses the one before.
+If you're looking for a hike that will provide plenty of sights to see, it's difficult to find a route that will tops this one.

 As mentioned, the traditional Annapurna Circuit begins in Besisahar and ends in Birethanti.
 In between, the trail wanders through Khudi, Jagat, Manang, Marpha, Tatopani, and numerous other villages and towns, providing a real sense of what it is like to live in the Himalaya.
 This is part of its appeal as well, giving trekkers a chance to immerse themselves in the mountain culture that has existed there for centuries.